Careers

 - Facilitate interprofessional and intraprofessional communication among students and all members of the health care team.

-- Collaborate with nursing staff in gaining assistance and access to learning experiences for the students.
+- Collaborate with nursing staff and other healthcare providers in gaining assistance and access to learning experiences for the students.

 - Participate in weekly email communication with Course Faculty and provide a brief update and/or identify any concerns about students’ experiences and clinical progress.